 Author's Saving Throw: In The New Batman Adventures, Mr. Freeze went on a rampage due to losing his body and Nora, and was going to end it by essentially destroying Gotham.
 Fans complained about this due to undoing the ending of Subzero, where Freeze finally finds closure, as well as seeming out-of-character.
 Beyond dials him back, showing him trying to own up to his horrific actions in his sole appearance, but becoming a villain again after one more kick in the gut, and then finally dying, trying to keep Terry from saving his life.

-Base Breaker: Max.
-Fan reactions to her introduction ranged from considering her the best part of the series and thinking she was sold short to considering her the worst character yet and hoping that she'd die and stop taking screentime away from everyone else.
-Her Base Breaker status also extends to the development team; according to Bruce Timm, some of the writers were unhappy about her inclusion and used Bruce Wayne to voice their own opinions of her, while Alan Burnett at least wanted to promote her toLove Interest.
+Base-Breaking Character: Max.
+Fan reactions to her introduction ranged from considering her the best part of the series and thinking she was sold short (and often accompanied by shipping her with Terry) to considering her the worst character yet and hoping that she'd just die and stop taking screentime away from everyone else.
+Her status also extends to the development team; according to Bruce Timm, some of the writers were unhappy about her inclusion and used Bruce Wayne to voice their own opinions of her, while Alan Burnett at least wanted to promote her toLove Interest.

 The Joker's personal gang of Jokerz, especially Dee Dee, are inordinately popular for only appearing in The Movie.
 Fans were naturally thrown a bone when Justice League Unlimited went to that time and they were used as Chronos' flunkies.